 An intensified study of a selected group of authors.
-First semester: Poe, Hawthorne, Melville; second semester: Whitman, Emerson, Mark Twain.

 221-222.
 English Fiction: Development of the Novel.
 3 credits each semester.

 Reading and discussion of the chief English novels, principally from the points of view of technique and aesthetics, but with due attention to psychological, historical, and sociological values.
 First semester: Defoe to Dickens; second semester, Eliot to Huxley.